Hotels4Teams

 Which hotels near Mountain View Golf Course have a fitness center?

-Which hotels near Mountain View Golf Course have a pool?
+Which hotels near Mountain View Golf Course have an outdoor pool?

 Are there smoke-free hotels near Mountain View Golf Course?